digi-ron/AU-Falcon-SPUD-Project/ECUBCM/InstrumentCluster/InstrumentCluster.md

 | Mid | XR6/XR8 | all base gauges as well as oil pressure and battery voltage gauges. increased max reading to 240km/h (V8 only?) and gear selector indicator |
 | High | Fairmont/Fairlane/LTD | all mid cluster features, an upgraded Odometer display, more specific door ajar indicator, and additional warning lights (alternator, TCS, washer fluid, etc.) |

-> NOTE: wiring between the low/pursuit clusters and the mid/high clusters is inherently different and require a moderate to large amount of rewiring for full functionality, however multiple online sources have stated that for basic functionality such as reading the speedo, the clusters are effectively "plug and play"
+> NOTE: wiring between the low/pursuit clusters and the mid/high clusters is inherently different and require a moderate to large amount of rewiring for full functionality, however multiple online sources have stated that for basic functionality such as reading the speedometer, the clusters are effectively "plug and play"

 > NOTE: a cluster with a maximum speed reading of 240km/h can be fitted to a car with a 220km/h speedometer without issue, however series 1 clusters should be avoided due to conflicting information on this